mitradranirban/mypysky/Readme.md

 The python script is taken from Pygame tutorial at opensource.com.
 It is distributed by GNU all-permissive licence

-Th eart work is my own creation.
+Th art work is my own creation.
 It is distributed under CC BY-SA 4.0 [see https://creativecommons.org/licenses/by-sa/4.0/]